 III.
-Serology tests for COVID-19 (Antibody tests): these tests detect the immune response against the virus (production of antibodies - IgG and IgM), meaning that the person has previously been in contact with the virus.
+Serology tests for COVID-19 (Antibody tests): these tests detect the immune response against the virus, meaning that the person has previously been in contact with the virus.
+This test can either be specific to IgG or IgM or measure the addition of all antibodies (TOTAL), including IgA + IgM + IgG

 The graph below illustrates the evolution of the various markers (viral RNA, Antigens, Antibodies) of COVID-19.
 This is based on the typical viral load evolution and patient response based on the present knowledge about SARS-CoV2.
+Timelines are illustrative and might vary among individuals